Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Social Icons Widget: Improved support on screen reader text for themes that do not provide support out of the box.
+* Sharing: Removed the sharing and like display functionality from Cart, Checkout, and Account WooCommerce pages.

 **Bug fixes**